Designing and Evaluating AI Margin Notes in Document Reader Software: AI Margin Note Techniques

 \subsection{Receive Summary}

-The technique with the least human involvement is receiving a generated summary where 100\% of the text is written by AI (\autoref{fig:continuum}a).
-This is identical to the manual text selection technique presented in Experiment 2.
+The technique with the least human involvement is receiving a generated summary where all of the text is written by AI (\autoref{fig:continuum}a).
+This represents a common way LLMs are used in document readers and is identical to the manual text selection technique presented in Experiment 2.